Hirotada Ototake: Biography

 The Liberal Democratic Party considered recruiting Ototake to run in the summer 2016 upper house elections.
-However, in March 2016, the tabloid magazine Shukan Shincho reported that Ototake had affairs with five women since the birth of his eldest son in 2008.
-Ototake acknowledged and apologized for his actions.
+In 2015, Ototake entered National Graduate Institute for Policy Studies as a Masters student.
+However, in March 2016, shortly before he was due to complete his graduate studies, the tabloid magazine Shukan Shincho reported that Ototake had affairs with five women since the birth of his eldest son in 2008.
+He is said to have accompanied a woman in her late 20s on a trip to Tunisia and Paris in late 2015.
+Ototake acknowledged and apologized for his actions, and did not continue his studies.

+On April 8, 2024, Ototake announced that he would run as an independent candidate in the April 28 House of Representatives by-election in the Tokyo No. 15 constituency.
+The election results showed that he finished in fifth place.